 Pupils who study Geography will be offered the following field trip opportunities:

 - There will be an optional overseas residential fieldwork opportunity open to Geography students.
-The past two years we have visited Iceland and studied glaciers, geysers, black basalt beaches, the capital Reykjavik, seen the Northern Lights, Geothermal power stations and the Blue Lagoon.
-In October 2019 we visited the Azores - Tea and Pineapple plantations, went whale and dolphin watching and walked a volcano.
-We plan to visit Montenegro in 2020.
+In previous years, we have visited Iceland and studied glaciers, geysers, black basalt beaches, the capital Reykjavík, seen the Northern Lights, Geothermal power stations and the Blue Lagoon.
+We have also visited the Azores - Tea and Pineapple plantations, whale and dolphin watching and walked a volcano.
+We plan to visit the Azores again in 2024.

 - Day trip exploring the Geography of London - in Year 13 we carry out a London fieldwork day looking at gentrification, ethnic enclaves and urban sustainability.